mrdogra007/force-framework-plugins/README.md

 ## Easy to use plugins HTML/CSS based.

 Plugins (HTML/CSS) build for Force Framework.
-Compatible with any version of Force Framework. ment Standards.
-Here are some of my ideas and freebies, crafted in free time.
-Check more on my DograsWeblog Drive. http://dograsweblog.com/nishant-dogra/
+Compatible with any version of Force Framework.
+Explore the plugins library and more are on Codepen https://codepen.io/force-framework/

 ![Force Framework](https://letsforce.com/assets/120x120.png)